ThirdCommand/GEOWars/README.md

 ![Enemy Types](https://github.com/SecondCommand/GEOWars/blob/master/Proposal_Content/Enemy%20Types.png)

+### GEOWars production steps:

+#### Weekend/Monday
+The first step is to make a functional base on which to build the rest of the game.
+This will include the ship movement mechanics, shooting mechanics, and the simplist enemy type.
+Visuals for the ship and explosions will also be included.

+#### Tuesday
+Enemy spawning mechanics will be added.
+Arrow and Pinwheel will be added with their sprites, movement logic, and hit boxes.
+Grunt's movement logic will be completed.

+#### Wednesday
+Grunt and Weaver will be completed, and Singularity effects started.

+#### Thursday
+Thursday will be devoted to gameplay.
+This includes how, how many, and at what moment enemies will spawn as a game round progresses over time.
+The particle effects and controlls will become more polished, and a game menu will be added.

+#### Tuesday-Thursday
+The next steps will include the addition of more challenging/smarter enemies.
+Each enemy will become more and more challenging to add to the game, scaling nicely with how much work I can finish this week since each step after the base game will be playable and relatively complete.

 # Functional MVPs
 ## Base MVPs
 - [ ] Game has a menu, pause/play feature.
 - [ ] Player Ship Mechanics: Ship moves and sprite changes orientation depending on mouse/joystick position
-- [ ] Bullets: Ship shoots bullets in the direction its facing.
+- [ ] Bullets: Ship shoots bullets in direction the mouse is pointing relative to the ship/ direction the stick is pointing.
-- [ ] BoxBox: Simplest enamy spawns repeatedly in random positions and doesn't move.
+- [ ] BoxBox: Simplest enemy spawns repeatedly in random positions and doesn't move.
 When hit by a bullet, it explodes with a colorful particle effect

 ### Content MVPs
 - [ ] Pinwheel